ualbany-software-engineering/git-fundamentals-ornersean/AboutMe.md

 Hello, My name is Sean.
 I am a senior at UAlbany.
 I am looking forward to the semester with you all!
+I am modifying this file!